okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/main/index.md

 <ApiAmProdWarning />

-This guide explains how to define custom Groups claims for tokens that are returned from Okta, by using a static allowlist to define user limits with a default or custom Authorization Server.
+This guide explains how to define custom Groups claims for tokens that are returned from Okta, by using a static allowlist to define user limits with a default or custom authorization server.

 ---